AI Automation/Marketing & Advertising

 These platforms are not designed for business-critical processes.
 They lack version control, making it impossible to roll back a bad change.
 Their generic error notifications cannot distinguish between a temporary API outage and a permanent data mapping issue, leading to silent failures that corrupt your CRM data over weeks.

-Our process begins with mapping the entire workflow, including all the edge cases and failure points.
-We use httpx to make live test calls against your CRM and marketing tool APIs to understand their schemas, rate limits, and authentication.
-This discovery phase ensures the final build handles your actual business logic, not just a simplified diagram.
+Syntora's approach to integrating your CRM and marketing tools begins with an in-depth discovery phase.
+We would map your entire workflow, meticulously identifying all business logic, edge cases, and potential failure points.
+Using httpx, we would make live test calls against your CRM and marketing tool APIs to thoroughly understand their schemas, rate limits, and authentication requirements.
+This foundational step ensures the system is architected to address your actual operational needs, not just a theoretical flow.

 Your Critical Workflow is Live in 3 Weeks